Frequently asked questions

 References: 1.
 Thiele EA, Marsh ED, French JA, et al. Lancet.
 2018;391(10125):1085-1096.
 2. Devinsky O, Patel AD, Cross JH, et al. N Engl J Med.
 2018;378(20):1888-1897.

-- Patients/caregivers should inform the person giving the drug test that the patient is taking EPIDIOLEX, an FDA-approved medicine prescribed by their physician
+- As stated in the Prescribing Information, patients taking EPIDIOLEX may test positive on urine cannabinoid screens.
+Patients/caregivers should inform the person conducting the drug test that the patient is taking EPIDIOLEX, an FDA-approved cannabidiol medicine prescribed by their physician

 - Please complete a Medical Information Request Form for additional information